ctabin/libzippp/README.md

 ### Error handling

 By default, the error handling is pretty basic and the errors details are dumped to `stderr`.
-However, it is possible to provide a callback method to override this behavior by providing a callback.
+However, it is possible to provide a callback method to override this behavior.
 If some context is required, you may use `std::bind` or lambda-functions.

 ```C++
 #include "libzippp.h"